htetpaihtun/docker-for-my-friends/chapter-5/README.md

 #### 5.3.4 CMD Instruction

 `CMD` instructions are similar to `RUN` but the difference is they don't immediately run during build stage and doesn't add extra image layer on top.
-The main purpose of `CMD` is to provide defaults for an executing container.
+The main purpose of `CMD` is to provide default command for an executing container.
 These defaults can include an executable, or they can omit the executable, in which case you must specify an `ENTRYPOINT` instruction as well.
 Like `RUN` instructions, `CMD` instructions also have shell form and exec form.